Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

 Instead of printing 10 rows, `print_all_rows` prints only one row.
 When `print_one_row` returns after being called the first time, `i` will have the value 11.
 The `for` statement in `print_all_rows` then increments `i` and tests whether it's less than or equal to 10.
-It’s not, so the loop terminates and the function returns.
+It's not, so the loop terminates and the function returns.

 </div>
 <!-- END: div -->

 ### 10.2.3 (PROGRAM) Guessing a Number

-To get more experience with external variables, we’ll write a simple game-playing program.
+To get more experience with external variables, we'll write a simple game-playing program.
 The program generates a random number between 1 and 100, which the user attempts to guess in as few tries as possible.
 Here's what the user will see when the program is run:

 ```shell
 Guess the secret number between 1 and 100.